Bayern Munich have played host to some of the greatest talents the game of football has ever seen.

 After impressing in the 2.
 Bundesliga for Energie Cottbus, Nils Petersen moved to Bayern Munich on a three-year contract in May 2011.
 Despite a respectable four goals in 15 games for the first team, Petersen never really had a chance of overhauling the likes of Mario Gomez and Muller up top.

-The two-time Germany international moved to Werder Bremen in 2012, initially on loan, and is now Freiburg’s main marksman, scoring 94 goals for the club to date.
+The two-time Germany international moved to Werder Bremen in 2012, initially on loan, and was Freiburg’s main marksman, scoring 103 goals for the club, though they have become less frequent in recent times.

 Current club: Retired